THE WAIT IS OVER!

 The point of my little story is that her project left me with several rolls of pink & white crepe paper streamers.
 I have never really been a big fan of crepe streamers as party decorations, but I didn’t really want to let them go to waste, either.

-I started searching the internet for crepe paper ideas and lo and behold, I found these and these and these, and I had an aha! moment.
-I would make ruffled crepe paper streamers for Trouble’s Sweet Soda Shop party, and they would be fab-u-lous!
+I started searching the Internet for crepe paper ideas and lo and behold, I found these and these and these, and I had an aha! moment.
+I would make ruffled crepe paper streamers for Annie’s Sweet Soda Shop party, and they would be fab-u-lous!

 Step 1: The crepe paper at the dollar store comes in two-packs, which is enough to make one very looooooong streamer.
 Using both rolls of crepe paper, overlap the ends as shown.
 Place on sewing machine & sew for a few stitches (maybe an inch or two).
 Do NOT backstitch!